william-hayward/devops-week6/README.md

 # Class Example

 This is an ongoing project that will be used to support Solent's level 6 DevOps module.
+It is a room tracking application created using Next.js.

 ## Getting Started